 - Always cook food for the shortest cooking time recommended.
 Check to see how the food is cooking.
 If needed, touch Add 30 Sec while the oven is operating, or after the cooking cycle is over (see the "Add 30 Sec" section). - Stir, turn over, or rearrange the food being cooked about halfway through the cooking time for all recipes.
 This will help ensure that the food is evenly cooked. - If you do not have a cover for a dish, use wax paper, or microwave-approved paper towels or plastic wrap.
-Remember to turn back a corner of the plastic wrap to vent steam during cooking. - The metal shelf is used for cooking certain items and should be removed from the microwave oven when not needed.
-Do not store metal shelf in the microwave oven.
+Remember to turn back a corner of the plastic wrap to vent steam during cooking. - The wire shelf and metal platform rack are used for cooking certain items and should be removed from the microwave oven when not needed.
+Do not store The wire shelf or metal platform rack in the microwave oven.